 - If you don't have shade, create it!
 Using sun screening over the kennel is easy.
 Use the same stuff used by greenhouses or livestock and fasten with "zip ties" to the top of the kennel.
 You can use chain-link top rails for support if needed, but most will not need it.
-Temperatures can be 5-7º F cooler under the shade.
+Temperatures can be five to seven degrees F cooler under the shade.

 - We all use cool fresh water and electrolytes, but ice chunks will cool the core body temp when your pet replaces panting fluid loss.
 One cup-sized chunk will last through the heat of the day in a stainless water bucket.